Sabrinas Organizing

 Label everything of value.

-Since they will be walking around the school and will be in different classes, they are bound to lose something.
-So labeling everything is a good idea.
-The labels (Affiliate Link) can be placed in an area that is not noticeable, like the image below, though.
+Since they will be walking around the school and attending different classes, they are likely to lose something.
+So, labeling everything is a good idea.
+The labels (affiliate) can be placed in an area that is not noticeable, as shown in the image below.
 You don't want to embarrass them either.
-Mabel's Labels has some adorable labels (Affiliate Link) you can customize with your student's name. (aff.)
+Mabel's Labels (affiliate) has some adorable labels (affiliate) you can customize with your student's name. (aff.)

 Buy a great time management planner.

-Looking for planners can be quite overwhelming, so to make it easier.
-Last year, my kids loved this planner, and it was very useful for keeping their assignments and evening schedule straight.
-Click here and read about how my kids set up their academic planner (Affiliate Link) last year.
+Looking for planners can be pretty overwhelming, so to make it easier.
+Last year, my kids loved this planner, and it was beneficial for keeping their assignments and evening schedule straight.
+Click here and read about how my kids set up their academic planner (affiliate) last year.
 Read why I love this planner by Order Out of Chaos!
 We also talk about how to help kids with time management in this post.

 Have a place to find a tutor quickly.

-Another way to reduce academic stress for your student is the get a tutor.
-Ask your student's teacher or counselor about help with academic help as needed.
+Another way to reduce academic stress for your student is to get a tutor.
+Ask your student's teacher or counselor for help with academics as needed.
 Don't wait too long.
 When you start seeing the test score results dropping consistently over a few tests, get a tutor.
 If you wait too long, it can kill your student's confidence in learning the subject.

 Here are some tips from WyzArt (a tutoring service for students) for students going back to school.
 Find a tutor in your area through WyzArt.
-I found two great tutors for my kids over the last few years on WyzArt. (aff.)
-And it helped them.
+I found two great tutors for my kids over the last few years on WyzArt, and it helped them.

 3 Tips for heading back to school by WyzAnt Tutor - 3. get back on a schedule, 2 get organized, 1. get help when you need it.